 During a divorce, one of the most critical things to do is divide up property that accumulated during the marriage.
 In Texas, all property is either community property or separate property.
 Community property is any property that was obtained during the marriage by either spouse.
 These assets will be subject to property division as dictated by a judge.
 Separate property, also known as property of a single spouse, will not be considered when property is being divided during a divorce.
 Separate property includes gifts to just one spouse, inheritances, and anything the spouse owned or acquired before the marriage.
 Understanding the subtle nuances of the division of assets during a divorce in Texas can be tricky.
 That’s why the experienced and seasoned family law attorneys of Holmes, Diggs & Sadler are here to guide you through your divorce process.
 We will ensure that you get what you deserve.

 Trying to keep your separate property from being characterized as community property is not as easy as it seems.
 You will need to be very diligent and thorough when trying to meet the standard to prove separate property.
 An attorney can simplify this process tremendously.
 If you are going through a divorce and need assistance with maintaining your separate property, contact Holmes, Diggs & Sadler today.
 We will work tirelessly to help you throughout this process.
-Contact us at (713) 802-1777, fill out a contact form on our website, or chat with us live today on our website.
+Contact us at (713) 802-1777 or fill out a web contact form.

 Why Choose Holmes, Diggs & Sadler?